 You can keep your own Doctor, and the Aged Care home will assist you to arrange transport for your medical appointments, but you will need to pay for the transport.
 If your Doctor is unable to treat you at the Aged Care home, the home will be able to assist you to find a Doctor who visits.

-The Aged Care home will provide a healthy well balanced diet.
-The home will also look after any special dietary requirements for religious beliefs.
+Yes, your dietary requirements will be met.
+Manor Court will provide a healthy well-balanced diet.
+We also look after any special dietary requirements for religious beliefs.

 Refundable Accommodation Deposits (RAD) are like an interest free loan to the Aged Care home, and by law must be used to improve building standards and the quality and range of aged services provided.
 The Federal Government has legislated on the type of investments facilities can invest RAD funds in.